NYCPlanning/data-engineering-doc/_content/pluto.md

     - DROP LOT: DOF RPAD Tax Lot Only
     - ZR11-151: See Section 11-151 of the Zoning Resolution for special requirements for selected properties in Queens
     - PARKUS: United States Parks - ZNA: Zoning Not Applicable
 - **Description**: The zoning district classification of the tax lot.
 If the tax lot is divided by a zoning boundary line, ZoneDist1 represents the primary zoning district classification occupying the greatest percentage of the tax lot's area.
 Properties under the jurisdiction of NYC Department of Parks and Recreation are coded PARK.
 Properties under the jurisdiction of NYS Office of Parks, Recreation, and Historic Preservation are coded PARKNY.
-DROPLOT is a designation that City Planning devised to identify tax lots that no longer exist in the DCP version of the Digital Tax Map but have not yet been removed from the Department of Fice RPAD File.
+DROPLOT is a designation that City Planning devised to identify tax lots that no longer exist in the DCP version of the Digital Tax Map but have not yet been removed from the Department of Finance RPAD File.
 RPAD retains tax lots that have been dropped, due to merger, reapportionment or conversion to condominium, until the end of the City's Fiscal Year.
 To avoid confusion DROP LOT was created to identify these lots.

 See SplitZone to determine if the tax lot is divided.